near/docs/docs/3.tutorials/nfts/9-series.md

 ### Lazy Minting

+// TODO: link to lazy minting

 The first workflow you'll test out is lazy minting NFTs.
 If you remember, the second series has a price associated with it of 1 $NEAR.
 This means that there are no minting restrictions and anyone can try and purchase the NFT.
 Let's try it out.

-In order to view the NFT in the NEAR wallet, you'll want the `receiver_id` to be an account you have logged into the wallet site.
-This can be anything so let's export it to an environment variable.
+In order to view the NFT in the NEAR wallet, you'll want the `receiver_id` to be an account you have currently available in the wallet site.
+Let's export it to an environment variable.
 Run the following command but replace `YOUR_ACCOUNT_ID_HERE` with your actual NEAR account ID.

 ```bash
 export NFT_RECEIVER_ID=YOUR_ACCOUNT_ID_HERE